ratana-pich/data/kh/source_data/LASSP/systematic_land_registration_2013/systematic_land_registration_2013_metadata.md

 Title

-Systematic Land Registration in Cambodia (2013)
+Systematic land registration in Cambodia (2013)

 Description

-This dataset describes the status of systematic land registration in Cambodia's communes by March 2013, as given in the Cambodian Ministry of Land Management's Land Administration Sub-Sector Program (LASSP) 2013 newsletter.
-Data were provided to ODC in vector format by Save Cambodia's Wildlife's Atlas Working Group.
+This dataset describes the status of systematic land registration (SLR) in Cambodia's communes by March 2013, as given in the Cambodian Ministry of Land Management, Urban Planning and Construction's Land Administration Sub-Sector Program (LASSP) 2013 newsletter.
+Data were provided to Open Development Cambodia (ODC) in vector format by Save Cambodia's Wildlife's Atlas Working Group.

 Format